 The U.S. Department of Defense’s Biological Threat Reduction Program collaborates with partner countries to counter the threat of outbreaks (deliberate, accidental, or natural) of the world’s most dangerous infectious diseases.
 The program accomplishes its bio-threat reduction mission through development of a bio-risk management culture; international research partnerships; and partner capacity for enhanced bio-security, bio-safety, and bio-surveillance measures.
 The Biological Threat Reduction Program’s priorities in Ukraine are to consolidate and secure pathogens and toxins of security concern and to continue to ensure Ukraine can detect and report outbreaks caused by dangerous pathogens before they pose security or stability threats.

-Current executive agents of the Cooperative Biological Engagement Program in Ukraine are the Ministry of Health, the State Service of Ukraine for Food Safety and Consumer Protection, and the National Academy of Agrarian Sciences, and the Ministry of Defense.
+Current executive agents of the Biological Threat Reduction Program in Ukraine are the Ministry of Health, the State Service of Ukraine for Food Safety and Consumer Protection, the National Academy of Agrarian Sciences, and the Ministry of Defense.

 BTRP has upgraded many laboratories for the Ministry of Health and the State Food Safety and Consumer Protection Service of Ukraine, reaching Biosafety Level 2.
-In 2019 BTRP is constructing two laboratories for the latter, one in Kyiv and one in Odessa.
+In 2019, BTRP constructed two laboratories for the latter, one in Kyiv and one in Odesa.

 The Science Writing Mentorship Program (SWMP) was initiated at the beginning of 2016.
-The overall focus of SWMP was defined as to advance One Health initiatives and disease risk mitigation in Ukraine through effective dissemination of scientific findings at BTRP-supported laboratories.
-The program seeks to improve the science writing skills of the participants to afford them the opportunity for publishing and obtaining grants for projects.
+The overall focus of SWMP is to advance One Health initiatives and disease risk mitigation in Ukraine through effective dissemination of scientific findings at BTRP-supported laboratories.
+The program seeks to improve the science writing skills of participants to afford them the opportunity for publishing and obtaining grants for projects.

 Active Research Projects